JJRyan0/jjryan0/README.md

 ## 📫 Let’s Connect

-If you're looking for a **results-driven data engineer or analyst** who can own the full data journey — from ingestion to insight — feel free to explore my repos or [connect with me on LinkedIn](https://www.linkedin.com/in/john-ryan-da/).
+If you're looking for a **results-driven data engineer or analyst** who can own the full data journey, from ingestion to insight, feel free to explore my repos or [connect with me on LinkedIn](https://www.linkedin.com/in/john-ryan-da/).